shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 # Guide: Administration module from scratch

-The Shopware administration is a completely new project based on the [Vue.js ecosystem](https://vuejs.org) and [ECMAScript 6](http://es6-features.org/).
+The Shopware\Core administration is a completely new project based on the [Vue.js ecosystem](https://vuejs.org) and [ECMAScript 6](http://es6-features.org/).
 The system is based on a so called thin layer architecture which abstracts the different application parts.
 The approach provides us with the ability to create independent components which can be easily nested together to create rich interfaces.

 This guide assumes you're having a basic understanding of [Vue.js' component system](https://vuejs.org) and how to write a component.